 Meat-free sandwiches in an iconic picnic spot

 Fitrzroy Gardens cutie KereKere Green has all the standard cheesy sandos, but their meat-free fare is a must during winter.
 Go all veg with a mushroom, goat cheese, sun dried tomato and artichoke sensation.
 Not digging dairy?
 The falafel, roasted pumpkin and cashew pesto toastie should hit the spot.
-And even better, the entire toastie menu clocks in at under $10.
+And even better, the entire toastie menu clocks in at $11 or less.

 Pesto-loaded caprese toasties